jarviscanada/jarvis_data_eng_PranshuPatel/spark/README.md

 - how trading volume has shifted over time for each company
 - how multiple companies compare side by side in terms of price and volume trends

+### DLT Pipeline Structure

+To make the pipeline cleaner and easier to maintain, the Databricks DLT implementation was separated into different transformation files:

+- `bronze_stock_dlt`
+- `silver_stock_dlt`
+- `gold_stock_dlt`

+This structure made the medallion layers easier to understand, maintain, and present, while still running as part of the same DLT pipeline.

 ### Dashboard and Job Orchestration

-A Databricks dashboard was built using the gold tables as the reporting source.
-The dashboard includes line charts and comparison visuals such as:
+A Databricks dashboard was built using the gold tables as the reporting layer.
+The dashboard includes visuals such as:

 - close price trend over time
 - trading volume trend over time